Skip to main content

 Trade Agreements in Focus

-Since CETA's provisional application in 2017, bilateral trade in goods and services between Ireland and Canada has soared by 240%, from €3.4 billion to more than €11.85 billion in 2024.
-According to a report published in 2025 by the Conference Board of Canada, Canadian-based multinational enterprises operating in Ireland employ more than 22,000 people.
+Since CETA’s provisional application in 2017, bilateral trade in goods and services between Ireland and Canada has grown strongly, increasing by 240% from €3.4 billion to over €11.85 billion in 2024.
+According to a report published in 2025 by the Conference Board of Canada, Canadian‑based multinational enterprises operating in Ireland employ more than 22,000 people.

 CETA